 When are classes offered?

-Day classes are held from 8:00 a.m. to 4:30 p.m., Monday – Friday and can be completed in six weeks.
+Day classes are held from 7 a.m. to 4 p.m., Monday – Friday and can be completed in five weeks.
 Class dates may be extended depending on student achievement, holidays, weather, or other factors.

 Where are the classes held?

-Classroom training is held in the Woodward Technology Center (WTC) on RVC's main campus.
+Classroom training is held at the Stenstrom Center for Career Education (4151 Samuelson Road), room 157.
 The remainder of the class time is spent on the trucks practicing backing skills and on the road driving.